georgian-io-archive/foreshadow/doc/users.rst

 Moving on to the :code:`"indus"` column defined by the configuration.
 We can see that it has an intent override but not a pipeline override.
 This means that the default :code:`single_pipeline` for the given intent will be used to process that column.
-By default the serialized pipeline will have a list of partially matching Intents as a third item in the JSON list following the column name.
+By default the serialized pipeline will have a list of partially matching intents under the "all_matched_intents" dict key.
 These can likely be substituted into the Intent name with little or no compatibility issues.

 Intent Override